 It struck me that poor communication was an issue in clinical negligence cases.
 I wanted to encourage lawyers to relate to their clients better, particularly because clients are often vulnerable and have had difficult or traumatic experiences.

-I wanted to build a community for lawyers and clinicians, so that they could share their skills, knowledge and perspectives – improving access to justice and enhancing clinical practice.
+I wanted to build a community for lawyers and clinicians to share their skills, knowledge and perspectives – improving access to justice and enhancing clinical practice.

 It’s really a result of my personal and professional experience in healthcare.
 I felt that our lawyer hadn’t understood the medical issues in our case.
-This made me consider how I could help lawyers get to grips with the complexities of medicine, so that they could better serve their clients.
+This made me consider how I could help lawyers get to grips with the complexities of medicine to serve their clients better.